How To Mineralize Distilled Water

 Colorimetric techniques involve testing for a particular mineral by adding a chemical reagent that reacts with it and changes its color.
 The color change is then measured with an instrument to determine the concentration of the mineral in the water.
 This type of test is typically used to measure dissolved iron, manganese, nitrates, phosphates, sulfates, and other soluble minerals.

-See also Is Distilled Water The Same As Soft Water
+See also How Safe Is Distilled Water

 Atomic absorption spectroscopy (AAS) is another method commonly used to measure minerals in water.
 This technique involves measuring light absorbance at specific wavelengths that correspond to a particular element or compound.
 AAS can be used